TurboWarp/types/README.md

 This repository only contains types for the vanilla (LLK) Scratch runtime and editor.
 For the additional types in the TurboWarp runtimes, see [@turbowarp/types-tw](https://github.com/TurboWarp/types-tw).

+A possibly more human-readable version of the TypeScript definitions can be found at: https://turbowarp.github.io/types/

 |Module|Status|
 |:-:|:-:|
 |scratch-vm|✅|